Understanding what Open Graph Tags and Twitter Cards are, how to maximize their effectiveness, and how they work with the Social Warfare plugin.

 What are Open Graph Tags and Twitter Cards?

 Open Graph meta tags are designed to communicate information about your website to Social Media sites when links to your site are shared.
-These tags allow you to craft custom titles, descriptions, and images to be used when your pages are shared on Facebook, LinkedIn, and Google Plus.
+These tags allow you to craft custom titles, descriptions, and images to be used when your pages are shared on Facebook and LinkedIn.

 Shared links with carefully crafted Open Graph meta tags have the potential to garner far more visibility than those without them.
 As such, we make sure that if you have our plugin installed, Open Graph meta tags will be generated for all of your posts and pages.

 Twitter cards are pretty much exactly like Open Graph meta tags, except that there is only one network, Twitter, that looks at them.

 Important: Open Graph and Twitter Card meta tags were created specifically for Social Media sharing.
 As such, they have absolutely no impact on SEO.
 Google and other search engines ignore these tags completely because they know that these are webmaster’s specific communications to Social Media sites and are intended to be different than what is presented to search engines.